Best Mini Donut Makers Reviewed In Detail

 We are aware everyone enjoys them but how do we spell them, is it doughnut, or donut?
 The official dictionary spelling is a doughnut, with donut being a variation.
 The word doughnut makes its first appearance in the early 1800s describing a delicacy of sweetened dough fried in hog’s fat and made in New York.
 Even so, it took another 100 years before the simplified spelling of donut became popular in the United States.
 Once the successful Dunkin’ Donuts chain started in the 1950s, the use of the word donut took off.
 You would think that there is an ocean between the British English spelling of doughnut and the American English spelling of donut.
 Unfortunately, things get cloudy when you realize the first Friday in June is commemorated in the United States as National Doughnut Day – I kid you not!
 Therefore, for this review, we will be using both, but for the sake of consistency, I’m going to stick to a donut for our American readers.

-There are two styles of favorite donuts.
+There are two styles of our most favorite donuts.
 There is the cake donut and the yeast donut.

 A hint at how you make a cake donut comes in the name.
 It is a bit like making a cake and uses a similar mix.
 Some bakers say it is about the same mix you would use for a coffee cake; flour, sugar, baking powder, baking soda, salt, eggs, butter, and a liquid, which for donuts buttermilk is preferred.
 What you get is a very thick and sticky dough that needs to be chilled before cooking.